 The Teatime Tattler is delighted to host guests every Wednesday.
 Please fill out the form below with your first choice date, and your second and third choices.
-We are currently full to 27 December, but are accepting bookings for that date and for 2018.
+We are currently have spaces available from late March, and are taking bookings through to June.

 We ask that you write a post with a gossipy tone, and find a plausible (even if technically impossible) link to what is, after all, a Regency scandal sheet.
 See past posts for ways past guests have delightfully achieved this.
 Secondary characters are particularly useful.